firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/xiaomi_high_voltage_upgrade_checklist.md

 ### 3.2 Full 13S Conversions
 1. Confirm the controller is a Xiaomi V3 (or reinforce older boards) and swap Kapton for 0.5 mm pads across MOSFETs.[^4][^5]
-2. Cut Rita’s pink sense lead, open the surge jumper, and reinforce controller traces plus wiring before applying 48–54 V externals.[^7][^13]
+2. Cut Rita’s pink sense lead, open the surge jumper, and reinforce controller traces plus wiring before applying 48–54 V externals; once that jumper is cut you cannot safely drop back to 10 S without restoring it.[^7][^13][^return-jumper]
 3. Maintain common-port BMS wiring and avoid charging 13S packs through Rita’s onboard jack—use dedicated XT30 harnesses or split chargers.[^14]
 4. Pre-configure XiaoDash/XiaoGen for 13 cells and ~20 Ah before plugging Denis’ 48 V internal pack in; leaving defaults set to 36 V locks performance.[^xiaodash]
 5. Limit charging to ~7.5 A (≈2 h) to balance pack longevity with turnaround; one-hour fast charges accelerate degradation.[^2][^15]